-the partnership assets.484 This limitation on distributions does not apply to payments for reasonable compensation for present or past services or reasonable payments made in the ordinary course of business pursuant to a bona fide retirement plan or other benefits program.485
+D. Distributions.
+A limited partnership may not make a distribution to a partner if, immediately after giving effect to the distribution, the liabilities of the limited partnership, other than liabilities to partners with respect to their partnership interests and liabilities for which the recourse of creditors is limited to specified property of the partnership, exceed the fair value of the partnership assets.489 This limitation on distributions does not apply to payments for reasonable compensation for present or past services or reasonable payments made in the ordinary course of business pursuant to a bona fide retirement plan or other benefits program.490

-Under the TBOC, a judgment creditor of a partner in a limited partnership may on application to a court of competent jurisdiction secure a "charging order" against the partner's partnership interest.486 In a "charging order" a court "charges" the partnership interest such that any distributions thereon are made as directed by the court, but does not order foreclosure of the interest or compel any distributions.
+Under the TBOC, a judgment creditor of a partner in a limited partnership may on application to a court of competent jurisdiction secure a "charging order" against the partner's partnership interest.491 In a "charging order" a court "charges" the partnership interest such that any distributions thereon are made as directed by the court, but does not order foreclosure of the interest or compel any distributions.
 A charging order should not permit a judgment creditor of a partner to receive distributions on an interest subject to a prior perfected security interest.
 The TBOC provides that a charging order is a creditor's exclusive remedy against a limited partnership interest, but that does not preclude a partner from granting a UCC security interest in a limited partnership interest or a creditor from enforcing it, in each case subject to the partnership agreement.
-The limited partnership charging order provisions are comparable to those provided by the TBOC for general partnerships487 and LLCs.488
+The limited partnership charging order provisions are comparable to those provided by the TBOC for general partnerships492 and LLCs.493